v-pbartley/openhack-mc4h/README.md

 1. A solid foundation in [MS Azure fundamentals](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/)
 2. A working knowledge of the [Fast Healthcare Interoperability Resources R4](https://hl7.org/fhir/R4/) (FHIR R4) data standard
-3. Familiarity with using [Postman](https://www.postman.com/api-platform/api-testing/) (or a similar tool) to make test API calls
+3. Familiarity with using [Postman](https://www.postman.com/api-platform/api-testing/) (or a similar tool) to make REST API calls

 # What topics are covered?